d365collaborative/d365fo.tools/docs/Get-D365LcsSharedAssetFile.md

 schema: 2.0.0
 ---

-# Get-D365LcsAssetFile
+# Get-D365LcsSharedAssetFile

 ## SYNOPSIS
-Get file from the Asset library inside the LCS project
+Get information for assets from the shared asset library of LCS

 ## SYNTAX

 ```
-Get-D365LcsAssetFile [[-ProjectId] <Int32>] [[-FileType] <LcsAssetFileType>] [[-AssetName] <String>]
+Get-D365LcsSharedAssetFile [[-ProjectId] <Int32>] [[-FileType] <LcsAssetFileType>] [[-AssetName] <String>]
  [[-AssetVersion] <String>] [[-AssetFilename] <String>] [[-AssetDescription] <String>] [[-AssetId] <String>]
  [[-BearerToken] <String>] [[-LcsApiUri] <String>] [-Latest] [[-RetryTimeout] <TimeSpan>] [-EnableException]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-Get the available files from the Asset Library in LCS project
+Get the information for the file assets from the shared asset library of LCS matching the search criteria

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-D365LcsAssetFile -ProjectId 123456789 -FileType SoftwareDeployablePackage -BearerToken "JldjfafLJdfjlfsalfd..." -LcsApiUri "https://lcsapi.lcs.dynamics.com"
+Get-D365LcsSharedAssetFile -ProjectId 123456789 -FileType SoftwareDeployablePackage -BearerToken "JldjfafLJdfjlfsalfd..." -LcsApiUri "https://lcsapi.lcs.dynamics.com"
 ```

-This will list all Software Deployable Packages.
+This will list all Software Deployable Packages in the shared asset library.
 The LCS project is identified by the ProjectId 123456789, which can be obtained in the LCS portal.
 The request will authenticate with the BearerToken "JldjfafLJdfjlfsalfd...".
 The http request will be going to the LcsApiUri "https://lcsapi.lcs.dynamics.com" (NON-EUROPE).

 ### EXAMPLE 2
 ```
-Get-D365LcsAssetFile -FileType SoftwareDeployablePackage
+Get-D365LcsSharedAssetFile -FileType SoftwareDeployablePackage
 ```

-This will list all Software Deployable Packages.
+This will list all Software Deployable Packages in the shared asset library.
 It will search for SoftwareDeployablePackage by using the FileType parameter.

 All default values will come from the configuration available from Get-D365LcsApiConfig.